 - In a large bowl, add sliced strawberries, granulated sugar and lemon juice.
 Toss together and set aside until natural juices develop.

-- For filling, in a large bowl combine the cream cheese, powdered sugar, and the melted strawberry preserves; beat with an electric mixer on medium speed until blended and smooth.
-Stir in ½ cup of the whipped dessert topping.
+For filling, in a large bowl combine the cream cheese, powdered sugar, and the melted strawberry preserves; beat with an electric mixer on medium speed until blended and smooth.
+Add food coloring if you desire it to be a pink color.
+Stir in 1/2 cup of the whipped cream.
 Set aside.

 - For the topping, in another bowl whisk together full whipped dessert topping container with pure vanilla extract.
 Set aside.

 - Place ladyfingers In a small bowl add orange juice; drizzle over all layers.
 Spread the first pink layer with half of the filling.
 Add a layer of mascerated strawberries then top with whipped cream layer.
 Repeat the steps again and refrigerate overnight or for at least 6 hours (also freeze for one hour to firm up berries).